nmashton/kaufman/README.md

 ## Usage

-1. Download the repository and run `lein deps` in its root directory to download dependencies.
+Download the repository and run `lein deps` in its root directory to download dependencies.

-2. Load the kaufman-justeson.core namespace in a REPL.

-3. Do something cool with the value of `processed`.
+Run `lein run` to generate a CSV `kaufman-justeson.csv` in the project root directory.

 ## License